abdulrahmancasher02-ops/clothis/README.md

 # then open http://localhost:8080
 ```

-## Deploy to GitHub Pages
+## Deploy to GitHub Pages (via GitHub Actions)

+This repo includes `.github/workflows/deploy.yml`, so it deploys itself —
+no build step is needed since it's plain HTML/CSS/JS, the workflow just
+publishes the folder.

-1. Create a new GitHub repo and push the contents of this folder to it
+1. Create a new GitHub repo and push the contents of this folder to it,
-   (`index.html` should sit at the repo root, or at the root of the
+   with `index.html` at the repo root and `.github/workflows/deploy.yml`
-   folder you point Pages at).
+   included.
-2. In the repo: **Settings → Pages → Source** → choose the branch
+2. In the repo: **Settings → Pages → Build and deployment → Source** →
-   (usually `main`) and folder (`/root`).
-3. Wait a minute, then visit `https://<your-username>.github.io/<repo-name>/`.
+   choose **GitHub Actions** (not "Deploy from a branch").
+3. Push to `main` (or run the workflow manually from the **Actions** tab).
+   The included workflow checks out the repo and publishes it with
+   `actions/upload-pages-artifact` + `actions/deploy-pages`.
+4. After the workflow finishes, visit `https://<your-username>.github.io/<repo-name>/`.

-That's it — everything (Fabric.js, Three.js) loads from a CDN over
+Everything else (Fabric.js, Three.js) loads from a CDN over HTTPS, so
-HTTPS, so there's nothing else to configure.
+there's nothing to install or build.

 ## How it's built